-- Screws must have a minimum thread engagement length of 4.5 mm.
-Maximum screw thread engagement shall not exceed the threaded depth listed on the ATI Axia sensor customer drawing. - Unless otherwise specified, apply Loctite 242 to the (6) M5 socket head cap screws (class 12.9) so that the fasteners secure the sensor to the mounting plate. - 3.
+- Screws must have a minimum thread engagement length of 8 mm for the mounting side and 6 mm for the tool side.
+Maximum screw thread engagement shall not exceed the threaded depth listed on the ATI sensor drawing. - Unless otherwise specified, apply Loctite 242 to the (6) M8 and (12) M6 socket head cap screws (class 12.9) so that the fasteners secure the sensor to the interface plate. - 3.
 Attach the mounting side of the sensor to the interface plate. - a.
-Using a 4 mm hex key, secure the sensor to the mounting interface plate with (6) M5 socket head cap screws (class 12.9).
-Tighten the fasteners per the specifications in the following table.
+Secure the mounting side of the sensor to the interface plate with the (6) M8 socket head cap screws, class 12.9.
+Use a 6 mm hex key to tighten the fasteners to 190 in-lb (21.5 Nm). - 4.
+Optional: Install the supplied dust gasket.